The Micro-Aggregated Profit Share: Data and Methodology

-Equipped with input elasticities, we compute returns to scale (unadjusted for fixed costs) at the industry level as the sum of input elasticities.
-We obtain firm-specific returns to scale (adjusted for fixed costs) by multiplying the industry-level returns to scale with the firm-specific fixed-cost adjustment factor.
-We compute markups for each producer as $\mu_i = \theta_{j\ell}\alpha_{i\ell}^{-1}$, where $\theta_{j\ell}$ is the elasticity of the variable input for producer $i$ which belongs to industry $j$.
+Equipped with elasticity estimates, we compute scale elasticities at the industry level as the sum of input elasticities.
+We obtain firm-specific returns to scale by multiplying the industry-level scale elasticity with a firm-specific fixed-cost adjustment factor.
+We compute markups for each producer as $\mu_i = \hat\theta_{j\ell}\alpha_{i\ell}^{-1}$, where $\hat\theta_{j\ell}$ is the estimated elasticity of the variable input for producer $i$ which belongs to industry $j$.
 In section \ref{sec:empirics}, Table \ref{tab:sectoral_estimates}, we report markup and return to scale estimates at the sectoral level for 2019.
 The evolution of variable input elasticities, returns to scale, and markups are provided for each industry in Appendices \ref{app:elast_het}--\ref{app:markup_het}.

+\textbf{Revenue vs. Output Elasticities}.
+Because only revenue data are available, we cannot estimate output elasticities.
+Instead, we estimate revenue elasticities.
+As first noted by \cite{klette1996inconsistency}, using revenue elasticities generally results in biased markups.
+In Appendix \ref{app:revenue_bias}, we show that although using revenue elasticities may bias our markup estimates, our estimates of profit rates and the profit share are unaffected.
+In that appendix, we also discuss how recent criticisms raised by \cite{doraszelski2020inconsistency}, \cite{bond2021some} and \cite{de2022hitchhiker} affect our results.